siddharth9805/siddharth9805/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to work with multiple industries to lean business knowledge and provide solution
-- 🥅 2023 Goals: Learn more about python frameworks and develop solution for business problems
+- 🥅 2023 Goals: Learn more about python web frameworks and data science models to develop solution for business problems
 - ⚡ Fun fact: I like to play compititve games and stream online

 ### Connect with me: